SanchayGupta1197/kafka-sink-azure-kusto/Kusto-Sink-Connector.md

 ### Kusto Table and Table Mapping Setup

-Before using the Azure Kusto Sink Connector, It is required to set up the table and its corresponding table mapping depending on our record schema, and our converter type.
+Before using the Azure Kusto Sink Connector, It is required to set up the table and its corresponding table mapping depending on the record schema, and the converter type.

  Use the following to [create a sample table](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/create-table-command) in Kusto.